odino/node-freshen-up/README.md

 Cache invalidation.
 But that's [too much of a problem](http://martinfowler.com/bliki/TwoHardThings.html).

-But yeah, seriously, you can think of a 100 times to do this more efficiently.
+But yeah, seriously, you can think of a 100 ways to do this more efficiently.